 - Finishing touch

-Punch Line: Create an amazing image effect without a Digital SLR
+Create an amazing image effect without a Digital SLR

-The DSLR effect in Photoshop theme
+The DSLR effect in the Photoshop theme

-Image with a normal flat view is just an ordinary one.
+An image with a normal flat view is just an ordinary one.
 Giving effects to it can increase its appeal to the audience.
 Besides, you cannot change an image view after capturing it.
 But you can edit the image to change the look to a more attractive form.
 However, this is a tough job to do and requires expertise.
 The final output is far more eye-catchy that will amaze everyone.
 The tutorial we are going to discuss here is for beginners.
 Also, you need to learn about Photoshop tools & functions and practice well for perfection.
 Let’s learn how to blur the background in Photoshop CC 2019 like the DSLR effect without such cameras.
 Definitely, this is creative work.
 So, you do not need to copy every step for editing.
 Use your imagination and creative thinking for the best output.

 How to Background blur in Photoshop?
 (DSLR in Photoshop)

-A couple of ways you can follow for the blur effects in Photoshop.
+A couple of ways you can use the blur effects in Photoshop.
 Going through all the blur procedures is time-consuming work.
 We will go for the user-friendly techniques here.
 The hard part is to implement the blur on the image properly.
 Take care of the subject edges well.
 Edit the background separately.
 The first thing to do is to select the subject that you do not want to blur.
-For this, you can use any selection tool as well as selecting the subject automatically.
-The second part is, you need to blur the background using Photoshop tools and techniques.
+For this, you can use any selection tool as well as select the subject automatically.
+The second part is that you need to blur the background using Photoshop tools and techniques.
 A couple of blur filters you can see in Photoshop.
 Choose the compatible one according to the image for a better effect.
 Remember, the blurring process is destructive most of the time.
 So, make sure you chose the best one before applying it.